besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

 ### Response attributes Venue Search
 The JSON response will contain a URL to the Venue Search Progress endpoint to track the progress of the current venue search that runs in the background.
-This URL is the same as the 'Venue Search Progress' API endpoint <TODO add link>.
+This URL is the same as the [Venue Search Progress](#response-attributes-venue-search) API endpoint.

 - **_links** `object`
   &nbsp;
   - _links.**venue_search_progress** `string`
     Link to the venue search background job.
 Use this link to check the progress on the search venues query.
-When the job is finished it will display the found venues, how many venues have forecast data, and links to show the found venues with foot-traffic results directly in the 'Radar tool` and 'venue filter' endpoints. <For more info see venue_search_progress TODO link.>
+When the job is finished it will display the found venues, how many venues have forecast data, and links to show the found venues with foot-traffic results directly in the 'Radar tool` and 'venue filter' endpoints.
+For more info see [Venue Search Progress](#response-attributes-venue-search).
     &nbsp;

     &nbsp;
 - **collection_id** `string`
  Unique ID for the collection, 36 characters long.
+See [Collections](#venue-collections).
  - **job_id** `string`
  Unique ID for the venue search background job.
 - **status** `string`